apiobuild/platform/content/blog/how-to-create-web-store-with-apio.md

 🛍️ [中文版教學](https://apiobuild.com/blog/how-to-create-web-store-with-apio-ch/)

+## TL; DR

+We simplified the set-up process for you.
+Click [here](https://telescope.apiobuild.com/flow/chopin-stores) to start creating your Chopin store!

 ## Step 1: Create Catalog Google Sheet

 You will need two google sheets (one served as catalog, another one for collecting order) created before setting up your store.